infracost/infracost/contributing/add_new_resource_guide.md

 The first cost component is usually the hardest, but an important one as it requires most research work: we need to understand _how_ to add it to the resource and _how_ to find its pricing in Pricing API.

 > Note: The GitHub issue should already include information about cost components names, units, and maybe even some pricing details.
 However, sometimes some details may be missing or incomplete.
-If this happens, we encourage you to leave a comment on the issue with clarifications.
+If this happens, we encourage you to ask for clarifications in the issue comments.

 We can divide the process of adding a cost component into the following steps:

 1. Define a new cost component in the resource's file.
-1. Find the product records and prices in the Pricing API database.
+1. Find the product records and prices in the Cloud Pricing API database.
 1. If the resource relies on Terraform's attributes, add their mapping to the provider resource file.
 1. If a cost component is usage-based, define the resource's usage schema and attributes.